Privacy Policy

 |---|---|---|

-| Account data | Duration of subscription + 90 days | Contract |
+| Account data and all H&S records (risk assessments, fire risk assessments, incidents, method statements, assets, policies, compliance scores) | Duration of subscription + 90 days after cancellation | Contract (Art.
+6(1)(b)) |

 | Payment records | 7 years from transaction | Financial regulations (HMRC) |